franapoli/pyleaf/README.txt

 Using pyleaf
 ============

-Please check the "doc" directory.
+Please check the "doc" directory (if this is part of a source distribution you may need to build the documentation, see "site_and_doc" directory").
+You may also want to start with the tutorial "ex1_tut.txt" in the directory "samples".